-Now wrap the measured bezel strip around the stone, use a scribe to then mark on the strip where you need to cut the strip.
+Now wrap the measured bezel strip around the stone, use a scribe to then mark on the strip where you need to cut the strip with metal cutters.

 Before continuing, check that your stone fits nicely inside the bezel setting and that the ends meet.